-Open the tent fully and brush with a stiff bristled brush/vacuum all dirt from inside of tent
+- After a camping trip, open the tent fully and brush the sleep space with a stiff-bristled brush/vacuum all dirt from inside of the tent.

-Using a small brush, remove dirt from the zippers.
-Also, use a silicon spray to keep them lubricated.
+- Using a small brush, remove dirt from the zippers.
+Also, use a silicone spray to keep them lubricated.

-The tents come with a comfortable mattress which includes a washable cover, so you won’t need an air mattress or a cover sheet for it.
+The tents come with a comfortable mattress with a washable cover, so you won’t need an air mattress or a cover sheet.

 Caring for Mold and Mildew

-1. Open the tent up and brush the affected area with a hard bristled brush to get and loose dirt off.
+- Open the tent up and brush the affected area with a hard-bristled brush to get loose dirt off.

-2. Using the same lysol solution discussed above (1 cup lysol to 1 gallon water), wash the canvas using a sponge and the bristled brush.
+- Using the same Lysol solution discussed above (1 cup Lysol to 1 gallon water), wash the canvas using a sponge and the bristled brush.

-4. Once the lysol solution has been properly washed out, let the tent air dry for several hours in order to prevent future mold from forming.
+- Once the Lysol solution has been properly washed out, let the tent air dry for several hours in order to prevent future mold from forming.